Small-large subgroups of locally compact Abelian Polish groups: Preliminaries and notations

 Recall the following definition of left Haar measure: \begin{df} Let $G$ be a locally compact group, and $\mu$ be a Borel measure, i.e.

 such that \begin{itemize} \item $\mu$ is left-invariant, i.e. for every $g \in G$, $B \in \mathcal{B}(G)$

-\item $\mu(U) > 0$ for each open $U \neq \emptyset$, \item $\mu(K) < \infty$ for each compact set $K$, \item $\mu$ is inner regular with respect to the compact sets, that is for every $B$ Borel
+\item $\mu(U) > 0$ for each open $U \neq \emptyset$, \item $\mu(K) < \infty$ for each compact set $K$, \item $\mu$ is inner regular with respect to the compact sets, that is for every Borel $B$

 \end{itemize} Then $\mu$ is called a left Haar measure of $G$. \end{df} It is known that a left Haar measure always exists, and it is unique up to a positive multiplicative constant.
-By slight abuse of notation we will indentify $\mu$ with its completion, i.e. every set $H \subseteq G$ is measurable if $H$ differs from a Borel by (at most) a null Borel set, i.e.
+By slight abuse of notation we will identify $\mu$ with its completion, i.e. every set $H \subseteq G$ is measurable if $H$ differs from a Borel by (at most) a null Borel set, i.e.

-\begin{rem} There is an other definition of (left) Haar measure in locally compact groups, but in locally compact Polish groups (more generally in locally compact groups which are $\sigma$-compact) these two coincide. \end{rem}
+\begin{rem} There is another definition of (left) Haar measure in locally compact groups, but in locally compact Polish groups (more generally in locally compact groups which are $\sigma$-compact) these two coincide. \end{rem}

-From now on $\mathcal{N}$ will denote the null-ideal, i.e.
+From now on $\mathcal{N}$ will denote the null-ideal w.r.t. a left Haar measure $\mu$, i.e.

 It is known that for any locally compact group the null-ideals of a left Haar measure and a right Haar measure coincide, thus we can speak about null sets (\cite[442F ]{Fremlin}).